Observing cities as a complex system: Scaling infrastructure of cities

 }

 { Finally, there is also another issue related to the observations considered.
-In the case of the 75 metropolitan areas of Mexico, we assign the same weight to the information provided by Mexico City (a metropolitan area with 21 million inhabitants) and to the information provided by Rioverde, a metropolitan area with less than 100,000 inhabitants.
+In the case of the 75 metropolitan areas of Mexico, we assign the same weight to information from Mexico City (a metropolitan area with 21 million inhabitants) as to information from Rioverde (a metropolitan area with fewer than 100,000 inhabitants).
 In fact, the metropolitan area of Mexico City has a larger population than the smallest 57 metropolitan areas combined.
 Should the results assign the same weight to all observations?
-One option is to consider a weighted regression, where more relevance is given to cities with a larger population, assuming that these observations provide more information.
-When we consider a weighted regression to estimate the scaling coefficients, we obtain that $\beta_V^{(w)} = 0.9582 \pm 0.0178$, meaning that under this scope, the number of vehicles per city is sublinear.
+One option is to consider a weighted regression, where greater weight is given to cities with larger populations, assuming these observations provide more information.
+When we consider a weighted regression to estimate the scaling coefficients, we obtain $\beta_V^{(w)} = 0.9582 \pm 0.0178$, indicating that, within this scope, the number of vehicles per city is sublinear.
 Similarly, the number of motorbikes is linear, with $\beta_M^{(w)} = 0.9951 \pm 0.0274$, and the number of bicycles is superlinear, with $\beta_B^{(w)} = 1.0897 \pm 0.0310$. }

 { Estimating the scaling coefficients is challenging.
 Under different methods, the observed variable can be considered either superlinear (as in the case of cars in cities in Mexico) or sublinear (as in the case of cars in cities in Mexico, but when coefficients are estimated using a weighted regression).
-Therefore, the estimation of the scaling parameters can reveal conflicting results.
-However, scaling studies also have other challenges related to their approach besides the estimation of the parameters.
-Similar issues have been observed elsewhere, where some scaling even change the sublinearity to superlinearity \cite{cottineau2017diverse}.
+Therefore, estimating the scaling parameters can yield conflicting results.
+However, scaling studies also face other challenges beyond parameter estimation.
+Similar issues have been observed elsewhere, where some scaling even changes the sublinearity to superlinearity \cite{cottineau2017diverse}.

 }